Documentation\Configuration\Clients\Windows\UNIX and Linux Clients

 This program is NOT freeware.
 It is shareware distributed on a try-before-

-is a critical system service, the evaluation version does not time out or stop
+version does not time out or stop operating after the evaluation period has

-operating after the evaluation period has expired.
-If you keep using the
+expired.
+If you keep using the software after the evaluation period expires,

-software after the evaluation period expires, please register it.
+please register it.

 ------------------------------------------------------------------------------